symfony/symfony-docs/session/php_bridge.rst

             ),
         ));

-Otherwise, if the problem is simply that you cannot avoid the application starting the session with ``session_start()``, you can still make use of a Symfony based session save handler by specifying the save handler as in the example below:
+Otherwise, if the problem is only that you cannot avoid the application starting the session with ``session_start()``, you can still make use of a Symfony based session save handler by specifying the save handler as in the example below: